MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/bc-report.md

 #### Q1 How do I access the report?

 The report is available for download from the Microsoft 365 Admin Center.
-You'll see a post about the report in the Admin Center when it's available for download.
+You'll see a post about the report in the Admin Center when it's available.

 #### Q2 Where can I get more information?